Registration is now open for the following Allergens and Sanitation Preventive Controls course:

 Primary Lead Instructor for this course is Donna Schaffner, Associate Director of Food Safety, Quality Assurance and Training at the Rutgers FIC.
 Donna served as a member of the FDA’s Preventive Controls Alliance (FSPCA) working with a national team of Food Safety professionals to create this course.
 She has taught PCHF, HACCP and various other Food Safety classes for more than 20 years, and has been through Train-the-Trainer programs by the Food Safety Preventive Controls Alliance (FSPCA) for teaching the PCHF course, the International HACCP Alliance (IHA), the Seafood HACCP Alliance and the Association of Food and Drug Officials (AFDO) for teaching HACCP.
 Other Instructors for this course also have years of Food Processing Industry experience to call-on for answering participant questions.

-Fees for this class are $295.00 per person for Open Enrollment courses.
+Cost: $295 per person, if registered 30 days in advance; $395 otherwise.
 This price includes printed materials, and a Rutgers certificate of Attendance.
 Lunch, snacks, and coffee are also provided.
 Participants in the training program are encouraged to register as soon as possible, as class-size is limited and seats are reserved only after payment is received.

 Please contact Pauline Pepper at email@example.com or 856-459-1900 ext.
 4521 if you have any problems with online registration.